 Depending on the direction of the air flow, the movement of moisture in the air can result in areas of high humidity.
 If condensation occurs, one of the needs of mold growth is met.
 High concentrations of humidity will equalize by migrating to lower humidity areas.
 So, if an attic has high humidity or a crawlspace has moist air from the ground below, it can be drawn into the wall or floor cavities by negative pressure in the home.
-The difference in temperature between the outside and the inside of the home can allow the humid air to condensate on the cold side of the wall or floor surface, providing the water needed for mold to start growing.
+The difference in temperature between the outside and the inside of the home can allow the humid air to condensate where warm air meets a cold surface, providing the water needed for mold to start growing.

 The opposite occurs with leaky return ducts.
 Leaky return ducts cause positive pressure within the house.
 This pushes air out of the house via the paths of least resistance—doors, windows, and pathways around electric and plumbing penetrations and gaps in insulation.
 In winter, when we humidify the inside air, this humid air is forced outside through cracks and openings.
 When this warm moist air hits portions of the cold outside wall, it can condense and cause mold.

 Improper attic ventilation can also cause negative pressure issues within the home.
-During the summer months if the attic is unable to vent the hot air adequately, it can build up and cause the attic to pressurize enough to start pushing the hot air down into the wall cavities.
-In areas with high humidity this hot humid air can condensate on the cool back side of drywall provide the moisture needed for mold growth.
+During the summer months if the attic is unable to vent the hot air adequately, it can build up and cause the attic to pressurize enough to start pushing the hot air down into improperly sealed wall cavities.
+In areas with high humidity this hot humid air can condensate on the cool back side of drywall providing the moisture needed for mold growth.